Alessandro Borghese: Personal life

-In July 2009, Borghese married Wilma Oliverio (born 1975), a former model and businesswoman; their wedding ceremony was held in the Sanctuary of the Madonna del Roseto in Solopaca on 25 July.
+In July 2009, Borghese married Wilma Oliverio (born 1975), a former model and businesswoman.
+The two first met during an interview in 2008, when Oliverio, who at that time was in the commercial sector as a manager of Digital Bros in Milan, called him to create a culinary-themed video game.
+Borghese said that he was never engaged and only had flings or affairs before he met Olivero, and ended up marrying her after nine months.
+About the wedding proposal, he said: "We were on a trip, we'd just met.
+There was a bit of turbulence on the plane.
+There were a few seats available, and I said, 'Wilma, are we moving?'
+[Wilma, ci spostiamo?]
+And she understood: 'We're getting married.'
+[Ci sposiamo] She threw her arms around me and said, 'Yes.
+Their wedding ceremony was held in the Sanctuary of the Madonna del Roseto in Solopaca on 25 July.
 From their marriage, two daughters were born and named Alexandra (born 2012) and Arizona (born 2016).
-In an interview with la Repubblica in December 2019, Borghese revealed that he also had another son, named Gabriel (born 2006), from a relationship with another woman and of whom he learned he was the father after a long time.
+In an interview with la Repubblica in December 2019, Borghese revealed that he also had a son, named Gabriel (born 2006), from a relationship with another woman and of whom he learned he was the father after a long time.
 Borghese recognized the son but was yet to have the opportunity to see him in person.
+In March 2021, he tested positive for COVID-19.
+In July 2021, Borghese said that in city he travels with electric cars, his Volkswagen Polo, or use one of his motorbikes due to parking and traffic problems, while his family car is a Jeep, joking that "having two daughters and a wife, practically the whole car is for their suitcases."